-In September 2021, the Company entered into a collaboration and license agreement with AbbVie Global Enterprises Ltd. (AbbVie), a subsidiary of AbbVie Inc., to jointly develop and commercialize RGX-314, the Company's product candidate for the treatment of wet age-related macular degeneration (wet AMD), diabetic retinopathy (DR) and other chronic retinal diseases (the AbbVie Collaboration Agreement).
-The AbbVie Collaboration Agreement became effective in November 2021.
+In September 2021, the Company entered into a collaboration and license agreement with AbbVie Global Enterprises Ltd. (AbbVie), a subsidiary of AbbVie Inc., to jointly develop and commercialize ABBV-RGX-314, the Company's product candidate for the treatment of wet age-related macular degeneration (wet AMD), diabetic retinopathy (DR) and other chronic retinal diseases (the AbbVie Collaboration Agreement).

-Pursuant to the AbbVie Collaboration Agreement, the Company granted AbbVie a co-exclusive license to develop and commercialize RGX-314 in the United States and an exclusive license to develop and commercialize RGX-314 outside the United States.
-The Company and AbbVie will collaborate to develop RGX-314 in the United States, and AbbVie will be responsible for the development of RGX-314 in specified markets outside the United States.
-Through December 31, 2022, the Company will be responsible for development expenses for certain ongoing trials of RGX-314 and the parties will share additional development expenses related to RGX-314.
-Beginning on January 1, 2023, AbbVie will be responsible for the majority of all RGX-314 development expenses.
+Pursuant to the AbbVie Collaboration Agreement, the Company granted AbbVie a co-exclusive license to develop and commercialize ABBV-RGX-314 in the United States and an exclusive license to develop and commercialize ABBV-RGX-314 outside the United States.
+The Company and AbbVie will collaborate to develop ABBV-RGX-314 in the United States, and AbbVie will be responsible for the development of ABBV-RGX-314 in specified markets outside the United States.
+Through December 31, 2022, the Company was responsible for the development expenses related to certain ongoing clinical trials of ABBV-RGX-314 and the parties shared the additional development expenses related to ABBV-RGX-314.
+Beginning on January 1, 2023, AbbVie became responsible for the majority of all ABBV-RGX-314 development expenses.

-The Company will lead the manufacturing of RGX-314 for clinical development and U.S. commercial supply, and AbbVie will lead the manufacturing of RGX-314 for commercial supply outside the United States.
+The Company will lead the manufacturing of ABBV-RGX-314 for clinical development and U.S. commercial supply, and AbbVie will lead the manufacturing of ABBV-RGX-314 for commercial supply outside the United States.
 Manufacturing expenses will be allocated between the parties in accordance with the terms of the AbbVie Collaboration Agreement and supply agreements determined in accordance with the agreement.
-If requested by AbbVie, the Company will manufacture up to a specified portion of RGX-314 for commercial supply outside the United States at a price specified in the agreement.
-AbbVie will lead the commercialization of RGX-314 globally, and the Company will participate in U.S. commercialization efforts as provided under a commercialization plan determined in accordance with the agreement.
-The Company and AbbVie will share equally in the net profits and net losses associated with the commercialization of RGX-314 in the United States.
-Outside the United States, AbbVie will be responsible, at its sole cost, for the commercialization of RGX-314.
+If requested by AbbVie, the Company will manufacture up to a specified portion of ABBV-RGX-314 for commercial supply outside the United States at a price specified in the agreement.
+AbbVie will lead the commercialization of ABBV-RGX-314 globally, and the Company will participate in U.S. commercialization efforts as provided under a commercialization plan determined in accordance with the agreement.
+The Company and AbbVie will share equally in the net profits and net losses associated with the commercialization of ABBV-RGX-314 in the United States.
+Outside the United States, AbbVie will be responsible, at its sole cost, for the commercialization of ABBV-RGX-314.

 In consideration for the rights granted under the AbbVie Collaboration Agreement, AbbVie paid the Company an up-front fee of \$370.0 million upon the effective date of the agreement in November 2021 and is required to pay to the Company up to \$1.38 billion upon the achievement of specified development and sales-based milestones, of which \$562.5 million are based on development milestones and \$820.0 million are sales-based milestones.
-AbbVie is also required to pay to the Company tiered royalties on net sales of RGX-314 outside the United States at percentages in the mid-teens to low twenties, subject to specified offsets and reductions.
+AbbVie is also required to pay to the Company tiered royalties on net sales of ABBV-RGX-314 outside the United States at percentages in the mid-teens to low twenties, subject to specified offsets and reductions.